florian-wahl/com525portfolio/user-test-report.md

 This report focuses on the user testing of the GrubHub mobile application.
 GrubHub is a Chicago based company, founded in 2004.

-According to [GrubHub’s website](https://www.grubhub.com/): ＊“Grubhub is the nation's leading online and mobile food ordering company dedicated to connecting hungry diners with local takeout restaurants.
+According to [GrubHub’s website](https://www.grubhub.com/):*“Grubhub is the nation's leading online and mobile food ordering company dedicated to connecting hungry diners with local takeout restaurants.
 The company’s online and mobile ordering platforms allow diners to order directly from more than 50,000 takeout restaurants in over 1,100 U.S. cities and London.
 Every order is supported by the company’s 24/7 customer service teams.
-Grubhub has offices in Chicago, New York and London.”＊
+Grubhub has offices in Chicago, New York and London.”*

 This mobile application allow users to order food for delivery.
 The selection of restaurants and food is based on their location.
 The app offers different filters that help users by narrowing down the selection of available restaurants by their prefered food or cuisine.
 The users can then place the order directly from his or her smartphone or computer to be delivered.